WebAhead/master-reference/coursebook/week-4/project.md

 4) Consider what would be a good __server file structure__ based on what we have discussed over the week.

 5) Your website should be designed with accessibility in mind!
-[See here!](https://www.marcozehe.de/2015/12/14/the-web-accessibility-basics/)
+See [this list of accessibility tips](https://www.marcozehe.de/2015/12/14/the-web-accessibility-basics/)

 #### Example